stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 was very frequent, but permanent migration seemed relatively rare except for the vast colonising movements by which the race expanded.
 For personal locomotion no external aid was used; since in land, air, and water movement alike the Old Ones seemed to possess excessively vast capacities for speed.
-Loads, however, were drawn by beasts of burden&mdash;shoggoths under the sea, and a curious variety of primitive vertebrates in the later years of land existence.
+Loads, however, were drawn by beasts of burden--shoggoths under the sea, and a curious variety of primitive vertebrates in the later years of land existence.

-  These vertebrates, as well as an infinity of other life-forms&mdash;animal and vegetable, marine, terrestrial, and a&euml;rial&mdash;were the products of unguided evolution acting on life-cells made by the Old Ones but escaping beyond their radius of attention.
+  These vertebrates, as well as an infinity of other life-forms--animal and vegetable, marine, terrestrial, and aërial--were the products of unguided evolution acting on life-cells made by the Old Ones but escaping beyond their radius of attention.
 They had been suffered to develop unchecked because they had not come in conflict with the dominant beings.
 Bothersome forms, of course, were mechanically exterminated.
 It interested us to see